roadrunner-server/roadrunner-docs/docs/en/app-server/aws-lambda.md

 You can now upload and invoke your handler using simple string event.

 ## Notes
-There are multiple notes you have to acknowledge.
+There are multiple notes you have to acknowledge:

 - start with 1 worker per lambda function in order to control your memory usage.
 - make sure to include env variables listed in the code to properly resolve the location of PHP binary and it's dependencies.